raufbutt/attendance/README.md

 # Attendance API

 ## Description
-To allow checking for an available Activity for a given classroom and check-in for the activity
+To allow checkin for an available Activity for a given classroom and check-in for the activity

 ## Getting Started